odipar/jmanikin/README.md

 Java boilerplate can be even more reduced when you use modern constructs like [Records](https://cr.openjdk.java.net/~briangoetz/amber/datum.html) or by generating data classes with project [Lombok](https://www.baeldung.com/intro-to-project-lombok).

 ### Java, Scala and Kotlin
 The core abstract API is developed in Java 1.8 and has NO dependencies.
-There are also Scala and Kotlin versions available that are build on top of core Java API that require less boilerplate.
+There are also Scala and Kotlin versions available that are build on top of core Java API but require less boilerplate.

 ### Where are the tests?
 The property-based tests can be found in the Scala version of Manikin.